heseba/UserlessDesignSurvey/README.md

 This is the online appendix for the following paper submission:

 Bakaev, M., Speicher, M., Jagow, J., Heil, S., Gaedke, M.: We Don’t Need No Real Users?!
 Surveying the Adoption of User-less Automation Tools by UI Design Practitioners.
-Submitted to the 22nd International Conference on Web Engineering, ICWE 2022.
+To appear in Proceedings of the 22nd International Conference on Web Engineering, ICWE 2022.

 ## Table of Tools